 Every aquarium owner understands how difficult it is to control aquarium algae.
-No matter how well you maintain your aquarium, algae would still proliferate, unless you employ special measures to curb their growth.
+No matter how well you maintain your aquarium, algae would still proliferate unless you employ special measures to curb their growth.

 A negligible spot of algae can grow exponentially in a matter of days.
-Algae grow on the aquarium walls, decoration, gravel and sand.
+Algae grows on the aquarium walls, decoration, gravel and sand.
 Here are some tips on how you can control algae growth in your aquarium.

 Algae are a type of plant species.
 With that said, they also consume carbon dioxide and nutrients.
 Their growth gives a dirty and murky appearance to the aquarium.